JonnyKelso/ray_tracer/README.md

 Compiles just RayTracer.cpp.

-Output lands in bin/, whcih is cleared on each build.
+Output lands in bin/, which is cleared on each build.

 # Running